iq-motion-control/iq-module-communication-doc/docs/manual/manual_dronecan.rst

 corresponding to them are given below:

 * **Coast (Value = 0)**: The module will stop trying to drive the motor, releasing control and letting it simply coast to a stop.
-* **Brake (Value = 1)**: The motor will brake to stop itself, so the motor will stop suddenly on a zero setpoint instead of coasting gently to a stop.
+* **Brake (Value = 1)**: The motor will stop suddenly on a zero setpoint instead of coasting gently to a stop.
 After stopping, it will then coast.
 * **Normal Controller (Value = 2)**: The normal controller continues to run, and will try to drive the motor at 0% throttle.
 This can cause vibrating or twitching in velocity mode if the PID gains are high.

 This parameter can also be changed through the IQ Control Center if you wish to change this without using DroneCAN.